-Except for TV Land, Nickelodeon or Netflix reruns, most Millennials have never seen popular TV shows in black and white, but in many Boomer childhoods color was a novelty.
+Except for old TV Land, Nickelodeon and Netflix reruns, most Millennials have never seen TV shows in black and white.
+However, in many Boomer childhoods color was a novelty.

-In fact, in 1964 – the far off, gluten-enriched, tweet-free year in which the last Boomer was born – only 3% of TV households had a color receiver (TV Facts, Cobbett Steinberg.)
+In fact, in 1964 – the far off, gluten-enriched, tweet-free year in which the last Boomer was born – only 3% of TV households had a color receiver.

 Looking back, it’s hard to believe that most Boomers first saw the original Star Trek series in black and white.
-Its vivid – some might say garish – red, gold and blue uniforms were lost on us because in 1966, when Kirk, Spock and McCoy first beamed down, color TV penetration was just 10%.
-It was still only about 30% when the series ended in 1969.
+Its vivid – some might say garish – red, gold and blue uniforms were lost on us because in 1966, when Kirk, Spock and McCoy first beamed down, color TV penetration was still only 10%.
+It was barely 30% when the series ended in 1969.

 However, color television was in the process of going viral.
 By the time Star Trek: The Motion Picture debuted in 1979, eight out of ten American TV households had a color set; black and white was heinously old-school.

 As with any cool technology, early adopters were proud to display their new toys; in the 1960s manufacturers offered imposing cabinetry to showcase the owner’s modernity and cutting edge taste.
 For around $700 – $5,000 in today’s money – Boomers with affluent moms and dads could sprawl in front of a top of the line 23 inch screen model that would be the talk of the neighborhood.

 By the time the early and late majority were on board in the mid-70s, these behemoths had gone the way of the Studebaker – high-tech slim was the new sophisticated.